Human behavior: Leisure

 Leisure is activity or lack of activity that takes place outside of work.
 It provides relaxation, entertainment, and improved quality of life for individuals.
+Engaging in leisure can be beneficial for physical and mental health.
+It may be used to seek temporary relief from psychological stress, to produce positive emotions, or to facilitate social interaction.
+However, leisure can also facilitate health risks and negative emotions caused by boredom, substance abuse, or high-risk behavior.

+Leisure may be defined as serious or casual.
+Serious leisure behaviors involve non-professional pursuit of arts and sciences, the development of hobbies, or career volunteering in an area of expertise.
 Casual leisure behaviors provide short-term gratification, but they do not provide long-term gratification or personal identity.
 These include play, relaxation, casual social interaction, volunteering, passive entertainment, active entertainment, and sensory stimulation.
 Passive entertainment is typically derived from mass media, which may include written works or digital media.
 Active entertainment involves games in which individuals participate.
-Sensory stimulation is immediate gratification from behaviors such as eating or sex.
-Serious leisure behaviors involve non-professional pursuit of arts and sciences, the development of hobbies, or career volunteering in an area of expertise.
-Leisure can be beneficial for physical and mental health.
-It may be used to seek temporary relief from psychological stress, to produce positive emotions, or to facilitate social interaction.
-Leisure can also facilitate health risks and negative emotions caused by boredom, substance abuse, or high-risk behavior.
+Sensory stimulation is immediate gratification from behaviors such as eating or sexual intercourse.

 Consumption

 Humans operate as consumers that obtain and use goods.
 All production is ultimately designed for consumption, and consumers adapt their behavior based on the availability of production.
 Mass consumption began during the Industrial Revolution, caused by the development of new technologies that allowed for increased production.
 Many factors affect a consumer's decision to purchase goods through trade.
 They may consider the nature of the product, its associated cost, the convenience of purchase, and the nature of advertising around the product.
-Cultural factors may influence this decision, as different cultures value different things, and subcultures within these cultures may have distinct priorities as buyers.
+Cultural factors may influence this decision, as different cultures value different things, and subcultures may have different priorities when it comes to purchasing decisions.
 Social class, including wealth, education, and occupation may affect one's purchasing behavior.
 A consumer's interpersonal relationships and reference groups may also influence purchasing behavior.

+Digital behavior

+Digital behavior encompasses human actions and decision-making processes that occur through digital technology systems, including smartphones, social media platforms, and internet connections.
+Modern humans spend an average of 6.5 hours per day engaged in online activities, primarily for information retrieval and social interaction.
+Digital environments have fundamentally altered how humans interact and process information, creating new social patterns that differ from traditional face-to-face relationships and establishing complex effects on mental health and cognitive development.